ruth1445/PGAI/docs/BUG_REPORT.md

 ---

-### 1. [HIGH · SAFETY] Emergency caller dropped during ID verification before they can report the emergency
+### 1. Emergency caller dropped during ID verification before they can report the emergency
 `emergency_escalation-20260629-130404` @1:25–2:36 — the agent spent the whole call on identity verification, failed to find a record, and transferred to a dead line.
 Only *after* being cut off did the caller get to say they had "serious leg pain after hip surgery" (possible post-op clot).